dean0x7d/pybinding/docs/advanced/shapes.rst

     model.shape.plot()
     model.plot()

-Of course, we can could also go a bit wild:
+Of course, we can also go a bit wild:

 .. plot::
     :context: close-figs